Common Types of Hard Money Loans

 In today’s world, a hard money loan means non-bank loans.
 In other words, loans provided by private money lenders which includes an individual, an agency, REITs, trusts, corporations, etc.

 Loans from these lenders is referred to as hard money loans where there is no intervention of banks or other traditional lending institutions.
 Thus, the loan eligibility requirements for a hard money loan is not as stringent.
-Instead of funding the loan solely based on trust and the credibility of the borrower, today, hard money lenders require the borrowers to provide the real estate property as collateral security.
+Instead of funding the loan solely based on trust and the credibility of the borrower, today, hard money lenders dallas tx require the borrowers to provide the real estate property as collateral security.

 So, in an event where the borrower defaults in repaying the loan principal or the interest, the lender will use the collateral property to recover all his dues.